"CELEBRATE PRESERVATION MONTH 2019”

 The following events and walking tours are being planned this year during Historic Preservation Week:

-- Ashland Memorial Mausoleum at Mountain View Cemetery will be open for “self-guided” tours on Wednesday, May 18, 2018 from 8:30 – 4PM.
-The mausoleum is located on the east side of Ashland Street and Normal Avenue.
+Ashland Memorial Mausoleum at Mountain View Cemetery will be open for “self-guided” tours on Thursday May 23rd from 8:30 – 4:00, with a “special tour” given at 2:00 by Ellen Babin of the Ashland Historic Commission.
+The Mausoleum is located on the east side of Ashland Street and Normal Avenue.

 Please call City of Ashland’s Community Development Department for more information at